Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Key lemmas and proofs of main results

-Based on Lemmas \ref{lem:f_n_concentration_L1_gen}, \ref{lem:pos_variation}, and \ref{lem:gradient_finite_sum}, one can deduce Theorem \ref{thm:rate_surrogate_gaps} as well as Theorem \ref{thm:global_convergence} for case \textbf{C1}.
-A nice property of Algorithm \ref{algorithm:SMM} with convex surrogates without radius restriction ($c'=\infty$) is that the iterates $\param_{n}$ are exact minimizers of the convex averaged surrogates $\bar{g}_{n}$ over $\Param$.
-Hence $-\nabla \bar{g}_{n}(\param_{n})$ lies in the normal cone of $\Param$ at $\param_{n}$ for each $n\ge 1$.
-Thus, in order for asymptotic stationarity with respect to the empricial loss $\bar{f}_{n}$ or the expected loss $f$, one only needs to show that every convergent subsequence of $\lVert \nabla \bar{g}_{n}(\param_{n}) - \nabla h_{n}(\param_{n}) \rVert$ vanish almost surely, where $h_{n}\in \{ \bar{f}_{n}, f \}$ for $n\ge 1$.
-However, when $\bar{g}_{n}$ is only approximately minimized in each iteration $n$, $-\nabla \bar{g}_{n}(\param_{n})$ may be close to but not within the normal cone of $\Param$ at $\param_{n}$.
-Moreover, although the technique of radius restriction in Algorithm \ref{algorithm:SMM} gives stability of estimates (see Lemma \ref{lem:stability} \textbf{(ii)}) in this inexact case, it introduces additional radius constraints so that $-\nabla \bar{g}_{n}(\param_{n})$ may be normal the trust region boundary, which is the sphere of distance $c'w_{n}$ centered at $\param_{n-1}$.
-In order to handle these issues, in Lemma \ref{lem:asymptotic_stationarity}, we will show that despite $\param_{n}$ being an inexact minimizer of $\bar{g}_{n}$ over $\Param$ intersected with a trust region, the sequence $\param_{n}$, $n\ge 1$ still verifies stationarity for $\bar{g}_{n}$ in an asymptotic sense.
-For this, we need to take `convergent subsequences` of the averaged surrogates $\bar{g}_{n}$, which can be easily done under the compact parameterization assumption in \ref{assumption:A6_param_surr}.
+However, when $\bar{g}_{n}$ is (approximately) minimized with proximal regularization (Algorithm \ref{algorithm:BSM-PR}) or within a diminishing radius (Algorithm \ref{algorithm:BSM-DR}), $-\nabla \bar{g}_{n}(\param_{n})$ may be close to but not within the normal cone of $\Param$ at $\param_{n}$.
+For instance, even though each convex sub-problem in Algorithm \ref{algorithm:BSM-DR} is exactly solved, the technique of radius restriction in Algorithm \ref{algorithm:BSM-DR} introduces additional radius constraints so that $-\nabla \bar{g}_{n}(\param_{n})$ may be normal to the trust region boundary, which is the sphere of distance $c'w_{n}/m$ centered at $\param_{n-1}$; Similarly, using proximal regularization in Algorithm \ref{algorithm:BSM-PR} tilts the surrogate gradient.
+In order to handle these issues, in Lemma \ref{lem:asymptotic_stationarity}, we will show that the sequence $\param_{n}$, $n\ge 1$ still verifies stationarity for $\bar{g}_{n}$ in an asymptotic sense.
+For this, we need to take `convergent subsequences` of the averaged surrogate functions $\bar{g}_{n}$, which can be easily done under the compact parameterization assumption in \ref{assumption:A7_param_surr}.